State funerals in the United States: Funeral procession

 A funeral procession occurs during a state funeral on Pennsylvania or Constitution Avenue en route to the United States Capitol.
 Every funeral procession is led by a civilian police escort, usually by the D.C.
 Metropolitan Police Department.
 Next, the formal, ceremonial aspects of a procession are organized.
 A funeral procession uses a four-wheeled caisson to transport the flag-draped casket, which was originally intended to carry a 75 mm cannon when it was built in 1918.
 The caisson is drawn by a draft-mix of 6 same-colored horses with three riders and a section chief mounted on a separate horse from the United States Army Caisson Platoon of the 3rd United States Infantry Regiment "The Old Guard".
 In addition, 2 sets of four body bearers (8 total) will march on foot alongside both sides of the caisson transporting the flag-draped casket.
 The entire funeral procession is composed of three march units consisting of National Guard, reserve, active-duty, and academy personnel that represent the six branches of the United States Armed Forces.
 Moving at 3 miles per hour, the funeral procession begins in sight of the White House and travels to the United States Capitol.
 For former presidents, the casket is unloaded from a hearse and transferred to a caisson at 16th Street and Constitution Avenue in view of the South Lawn.
 The funeral procession then proceeds down Constitution Avenue.
 For sitting presidents, the casket is transferred at the North Portico entrance of the White House.
 Thereafter, the funeral procession proceeds down Pennsylvania Avenue.
 Two exceptions for this funeral procession were made during the state funerals of Gerald Ford on December 30, 2006, and George H. W. Bush on December 3, 2018.
 Respecting Ford's and Bush’s personal wishes of not having a funeral procession using a horse-drawn caisson, their caskets were transported in hearses to the United States Capitol.
 For Ford, the procession stopped at the National World War II Memorial in order to pay tribute to his service in the United States Navy during World War II.

-Each of the three march units are led by a military band.
+Each of the three march units is led by a military band.
 Positioned directly in front of the caisson, three color guards will march on foot, with the center color guard having responsibility for trooping the national colors, the flag of the United States.
-Following immediately behind the caisson, a single color guard will march on foot trooping the presidential standard, the flag of the President of the United States.
+Following immediately behind the caisson, a single color guard will march on foot trooping the presidential standard, the flag of the president of the United States.